Jennie-igans/alx-system_engineering-devops/0x00-shell_basics/README.md

-lists all file in current directory and parent
+creates a file named iamafile